A Eurostat report from 4 August shows that, in Luxembourg last year, €661.60 was allocated per person by the government for R&D.

 In Luxembourg

-In June, results of an external evaluation of the three research institutions were published.
+In June, of the three research institutions were published.
 Among the generally positive findings came the observation that reliance on public funding was, perhaps, too high.

-R&D funding is undoubtedly strong in the grand duchy, but, as we previously wrote about, Luxembourg’s situation is also unique.
+R&D funding is undoubtedly strong in the grand duchy, but, , Luxembourg’s situation is also unique.